Le lien vers cette page a été envoyé avec succès aux destinataires.

 Your partner was the sole owner

-You can live in the dwelling for 1 year after the death, unless the deceased has planned otherwise in a will.
+You can live in the dwelling for 1 year after death, unless the deceased has provided otherwise in a will.

 You were in a common-law relationship